What is Microsoft Exchange Server?

 Split brain is a situation where two different copies of the same database become active at the same time in different data centers.
 When this happens, the two different copies of the database diverge, causing the potential loss of user data when the two different copies attempt to reconcile.

 DAC mode prevents this split-brain scenario by requiring node majority before a database can be activated.
 Node majority means that most of the nodes in the cluster -- or DAG in this case -- need to be online and reachable for a DAG node to be able to activate a database copy.
-If there are an even number of nodes in the DAG, then the file share witness will also work as a voting member to determine node majority.
+If there is an even number of nodes in the DAG, then the file share witness also works as a voting member to determine node majority.

 Load balancing is a way for administrators to manage what network traffic ends up being directed to each Exchange server within a network.
-Usually, it is desirable to manage the distribution of incoming client connections among Exchange 2016 servers for two reasons:
+Usually, it's desirable to manage the distribution of incoming client connections among Exchange 2016 servers for two reasons:

 - To reduce the impact of a failure.
 When something goes wrong, it's nice to have a redundant system to take over the workload of the failed system.

 Load balancing complements DAGs.
 The job of a DAG is to ensure that there are multiple copies of each mailbox ready to be activated and to accept client requests in case the active copy becomes unavailable.
 Load balancing works much the same way; its job is to make sure there are other places to send client traffic should one place become unavailable.

 Load balancing can span between two or more Exchange servers in a single site, or it can span multiple sites.
 A Preferred Architecture, or PA, Exchange deployment would include four Exchange servers distributed across two separate AD sites.
 Current versions of Exchange support Layer 4, Layer 7 and domain name system round-robin load balancing.